-Staffordshire County Council has a responsibility to carry out public health duties effectively and efficiently in order to help improve the health of the population we serve.
+We have a responsibility to carry out public health duties effectively and efficiently in order to help improve the health of the population we serve.

 We have a wide range of responsibilities including understanding the health and wellbeing needs of our local population, addressing health inequalities, and improving our health.

 In order to achieve this we need information to help us:

 - measure the health, mortality or care needs of the population

 - protect and improve public health and wellbeing

 We hold information for public health purposes about people we directly provide a service to and people for whom we have a responsibility for in respect of our public health functions.

 This includes all Staffordshire residents, people receiving health and care services in Staffordshire, and people who work or attend school in Staffordshire.
 Under our statutory obligation to provide a public health advice service to our local NHS clinical commissioning groups (CCGs), this also extends to people registered with a general practice within Staffordshire.

 What type of information do we collect?